debby6969/debby6969/README.md

 # debby6969

 **i write small programs that do the job.**
-No BS. clear logic. quick experiments that teach me something.
+No BS. clear logic.
+Every project is a lesson.

 ---